raspberrypilearning/olympic-rings/en/step_2.md

 --- /task ---

 **Tip**: You can hide the variable on your screen.
-+ Right click on the variable box on your screen and select hide.
+Right-click on the variable box on your screen and select hide.

 --- save ---